sakurawald/sakurawald.github.io/source/_posts/fix-the-cpu-frequency-throttle-after-bad-charging.md

 It seems like its a hardware bug about the `power adapter`, when the `ac` is plug-in, the hardware will notify the cpu clock and sets its policy to `performance` policy in hardware-level, and if the `ac` is plug-out, sets to `powersave` policy.

-The key point is that, after a `bad power supply`, the hardware detects something wrong, it think the `power adapter` is always off, and writes this data into the hardware storage, so there is nothing to do with the software-level.
+The key point is that, after a `bad power supply`, the hardware detects something wrong, it thinks the `power adapter` is always off, and writes this data into the hardware storage, so there is nothing to do with the software-level.

-# Solution
+## Solution
 Keep pressing the `power button`, and reset the `bios`.
 (This also resets all the data stored in the hardware-level.)